Analyzing Credit One Financial (OTCMKTS:COFI) and Fluent (OTCMKTS:FLNT)

-Fluent (NASDAQ:FLNT) and Credit One Financial (OTCMKTS:COFI) are both business services companies, but which is the better business?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, risk, dividends and earnings.
+Fluent (NASDAQ:FLNT) and Credit One Financial (OTCMKTS:COFI) are both small-cap business services companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, dividends, profitability, valuation, risk and earnings.

 Profitability